sftman18/PVCharge/README.md

 - <a href="https://www.tesla.com/">Tesla vehicle</a>
 - Configured <a href="https://github.com/teslamotors/vehicle-command">Tesla Vehicle Command SDK</a> environment with <a href="https://github.com/teslamotors/vehicle-command/tree/main/cmd/tesla-control">tesla-control</a> available
 - <a href="https://github.com/teslamate-org/teslamate">TeslaMate</a>
-- <a href="https://www.egauge.net">eGauge solar monitoring</a>, with a CT on the charger circuit
+- <a href="https://www.egauge.net">eGauge solar monitoring</a> with a CT on the charger circuit
 - Linux computer with Bluetooth, such as a <a href="https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/">Raspberry Pi Zero 2 W</a>

 ## Optional
-- <a href="https://www.home-assistant.io/">Home Assistant</a> or another <a href="https://apps.apple.com/us/app/mqttool/id1085976398">MQTT client</a> to adjust the MQTT option for after-dark charging<br><br>
+- <a href="https://www.home-assistant.io/">Home Assistant</a> or another <a href="https://apps.apple.com/us/app/mqttool/id1085976398">MQTT client</a> to adjust the option for after-dark charging<br><br>

 ## Tesla Vehicle Command SDK

 PVCharge uses <a href="https://github.com/teslamotors/vehicle-command/tree/main/cmd/tesla-control">tesla-control</a> in the <a href="https://github.com/teslamotors/vehicle-command">Tesla Vehicle Command SDK</a> to communicate with your car over local Bluetooth

-- Note: To support Waking over BLE, please apply this <a href="https://github.com/teslamotors/vehicle-command/pull/106">PR:106</a>
+- Note: To support Waking over Bluetooth, please apply this <a href="https://github.com/teslamotors/vehicle-command/pull/106">PR:106</a>

 Here are a few hints to help complete the tesla-control installation